Fiscal Years (FY) 2015-2019 TPP Grant Recipient Evaluations

 To increase the number of evidence-based TPP interventions available by evaluating new or innovative approaches for preventing teen pregnancy and related high risk behaviors.

 Some programs already have early or promising evidence that shows they can prevent teen pregnancy and related risk behaviors.
-Tier 2B grantees are setting up evaluations to rigorously test these programs.
+Tier 2B grant recipients are setting up evaluations to rigorously test these programs.
 The evaluations will compare groups who receive the interventions against groups who do not (i.e., the test versus the control).
 This type of testing helps identify the effects of the program specifically.
 See descriptions of the new evaluations.

 PDF content is undergoing Section 508 review and will be updated pending remediation.
 For immediate assistance, please contact: opa@hhs.gov.